 Injury rehab in football.

-In a British Journal of Sports Medicine article, this approach was highlighted through the study of a Liverpool player who had suffered multiple hamstring tears.
+In a British Journal of Sports Medicine article, this approach was highlighted via the study of a Liverpool player who had suffered multiple hamstring tears.

-In what I think was meant to be an example of how to rehab recurrent hamstring strains, the study itself looks to me rather like a how not to.
+In what was meant to be an example of how to rehab recurrent hamstring strains, the study itself looks more like a how not to.

 The player, who I believe was Glen Johnson, receives an epidural as a first port of call when he complains of hamstring tightness during training.